Always Be Comedy: The Tommyfield pub, Kennington, London, 2018

 I caught the extended tour of Marvels again at the New Wimbledon Theatre Studio in February 2019.
 Once again, he delivered mind blowing tricks and comedy involving everything from a Coke Can to a Bowling Ball.

-Firman performed a preview of his new show in May 2019 for the Edinburgh Festival at Always Be Comedy.
-The audience were in awe at the tricks and comedy – He had five members of the audience on stage at one point helping him perform magic with total command.
-I am looking forward to seeing him deliver the full show at the Fringe in August.
+Firman performed a preview of his new show in May and July 2019 for the Edinburgh Fringe Festival at Always Be Comedy.
+The audience were in awe at the tricks and comedy – he had five members of the audience on stage at one point helping him perform magic and illusion with total command.

-For sheer enjoyment, Firman is a very funny man, a very class act and is highly recommended.
+For sheer enjoyment, Firman is a very funny man, a class act and is highly recommended.